Tail Concerto: Legacy

-Despite the low sales of the original game, CyberConnect were interested in creating a sequel as early as one year after Tail Concerto's release.
+Despite the low sales of the original game, CyberConnect were interested in creating a sequel as early as one year after Tail Concerto's release in Japan.
 Company president Hiroshi Matsuyama proposed ideas for Tail Concerto 2 to Bandai in both 1999 and 2000, but was rejected both times since the publisher believed the franchise simply wasn't profitable, leading CyberConnect to instead focus on their then-upcoming .hack franchise.
 However, Matsuyama and his colleagues didn't give up, citing that Tail Concerto had fans all over the world and believed a follow-up could still find an audience.
 They re-proposed the idea in 2003 and 2004, with Bandai again refusing to greenlight the project due to its predecessor's low sales.

 Despite a direct sequel never coming to fruition, CyberConnect and character designer Nobuteru Yūki returned to the world of Tail Concerto in 2005 with the creation of the character "Mamoru-kun" (まもるくん), a public safety mascot who first appeared in Fukuoka Prefecture's disaster-warning email program of the same name.
 The promotional materials for the program reveal that Mamoru-kun and his friends live in the country of "Nipon", which, along with Tail Concerto's Prairie Kingdom, is part of a larger world called "Little Tail Bronx".
 In June 2007, CyberConnect2 released promotional artwork for a new video game, which was confirmed to be a spiritual successor to Tail Concerto called Solatorobo: Red the Hunter, which takes place in the same world, and was released for the Nintendo DS in 2010.

 A mobile game set in the same universe, Little Tail Story, was released in 2014.
 Another game in the series titled Fuga: Melodies of Steel was announced as part of the Trilogy of Vengeance series, commemorating CyberConnect2's 20th anniversary.
-It was released in 2021 for Nintendo Switch, PlayStation 4, Xbox One and PC via Steam.
+It was released in 2021 for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and PC via Steam.